shamrat1/iOS-Neu-Morphic/README.md

 ### Key Principle of Neu Morphism
   1. Using same color of UIView and Main View.
-  2. Light color (preferably white) on left and top side of UIView.
+  2. Light color as Shadow (preferably white) on left and top side of UIView.
-  3. Dark color (preferably black) on right and bottom side of UIView.
+  3. Dark color as Shadow (preferably black) on right and bottom side of UIView.

 #### Code Snippet